puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/en-US/microsoft-edge-policies.md

   #### Description
   Lets you configure a list of list of up to 10 search engines, one of which must be marked as the default search engine.
-You do not need to specify the encoding for any search engine.
+You do not need to specify the encoding, suggest_url, image_search_url, or image_search_post_params for any search engine (the image_search_post_params consists of comma-separated name/value pairs).

 If you enable this policy, users can't add, remove, or change any search engine in the list.
 Users can set their default search engine to any search engine in the list.